Skip to Content

 Why Would Parents Choose Homeschooling Now?

-Whatever the reasons, there are some parents who see this decision as a catalyst for beginning to Homeschool their children this year.
-Many feel they can find curriculum that is as good or better than what the schools offer, but more than that: many feel their child will be left behind if they don’t take matters into their own hands.
+Whatever the motivation, there are some parents who feel they can find a curriculum that is as good or better than what the schools offer.
+But, more than that: many feel their child will be left behind if they don’t take matters into their own hands.

-Here’s a guest article written by a Mom who has chosen to Homeschool her son this year.
+Here’s a guest article written by a mom who has chosen to homeschool her son in the past.

-In the Spring of 2020, when schools were forced to shut down, many LAUSD students were left with little or no instruction time at all, and much of what was done was inconsistent.
-Some parents who are considering Homeschooling cite this as a reason to make the change, feeling they should take over the role of teacher in their child’s life.
+In the spring of 2020, when schools were forced to shut down, many LAUSD students were left with little or no instruction time at all, and much of what was done was inconsistent.
+Some parents considering homeschooling cite this as a reason to make the change, feeling they should take over the role of teacher in their child’s life.

-Instead of juggling working at home and inconsistent Zoom calls for their kids, like many found themselves doing in Spring 2020, Homeschooling is a conscious choice, which takes planning, resources, creativity and commitment.
+Instead of juggling working at home and inconsistent Zoom calls for their kids, like many found themselves doing in spring 2020, homeschooling now is a conscious choice, which takes planning, resources, creativity, and commitment.

 Benefits of Homeschooling